PicoPlanetDev/Target-Analysis/README.md

 ### Requirements

+**If you installed Target Analysis using the bundled installation:**

+Nothing else is necessary.
+You should be able to simply open **gui.exe**

+**If you installed Target Analysis manually:**

 Python 3 and the following Python packages must be installed:
 - opencv-python
 - pillow
 - numpy